crisbal/PlayStoreLinks_Bot/README.md

 * LinkMeBot.py, the main program
 * App.py, a class that the bot uses to save data
+* AppDB.py, a class used to save data to the database
 * Config.py, a simple and easy to understand configuration file
 * Test.py, a simple test to see if the Play Store parsing works.
+* setup.py, something you need to run before running the bot the first time / applying updates
+* requirements.txt, the pip modules you need to install to run the bot
 * LICENSE, the license that this project is released under (MIT)
 * README, this file